1. CHERIoT Concepts

 If you attempt to unseal a capability that is not sealed with the value of the permit-unseal capability then you will get back an untagged value.
 Sealed capabilities can therefore be used as trusted handles that can be shared with untrusted code.
 If the untrusted code tries to modify the value in any way, you can detect the tampering.

 The CHERIoT encoding has space for only three bits of object type (in contrast with 'big CHERI' systems such as Morello that typically have 18 bits).
 This is sufficient for a small number of core parts of the ABI but not enough for general-purpose use.
-To mitigate this limitation, the memory allocator provides a set of APIs (see Section 6.7) that virtualise the sealing mechanism.
+To mitigate this limitation, the memory allocator provides a set of APIs (see Section 7.7.
+Allocating on behalf of a caller) that virtualise the sealing mechanism.
 The same mechanism is also used to build software-defined capabilities.

 The object type in a CHERIoT capability is interpreted differently depending on whether the sealed capability is executable or not.
 For executable capabilities, most of the object types are reserved for sealed entry (sentry) capabilities.
 A sentry capability can be unsealed automatically by jumping to it.
 Return addresses are automatically sealed by the jump-and-link instructions, so you cannot modify a return address, you can only jump to it.